-This task looks at every record in the Products object.
+This task looks at every record in the Products table.
 When the task finds a record whose Inventory on Hand field value is lower than 10, it will update that record’s Available field value to "No."

 Updated connected record

-This task looks at every record in the Companies Object.
+This task looks at every record in the Companies table.
 When the task finds a record where the Active? value is "No," it is going to update every connected User and set their user status to ‘inactive’